Linux1975/devops-coding-challenge/README.md

 2)Create an ECS Cluster with Cloudformation (you can find the template in my aws account )

-I have used a CloudFormation stack to launch all the requisite AWS resources.  with two instances , in different availability zones, using Amazon ECS-Optimized Amazon Linux AMI in a scaling group with an ALB.
+I have used a CloudFormation stack to launch all the requisite AWS resources.  with two instances , in different availability zones, using Amazon ECS-Optimized Amazon Linux AMI in a scaling group with an ALB.In the Userdata part I have downloaded the healtcheck.sh script from my GitHub account and changed the permisssion
 I have vreated the stack in a terminal and run the AWS CLI command below to create :

 aws cloudformation deploy \